 1. An AIMLE service consumer (VAL server, AIMLE client) sends an AIMLE server discovery request message to discover the list of suitable AIMLE servers.
-The request message includes AIMLE server requirements to discover suitable servers based on discovery criteria like geographical proximity etc. The AIMLE server discovery request includes information as described in Table 7.25.1.3.1-1.
+The request message includes AIMLE server requirements to discover suitable servers based on discovery criteria like geographical proximity etc. The AIMLE server discovery request includes information as described in Table 7.26.1.3.1-1.

 2. The AIMLE server performs authentication and authorization checks to determine if the requestor can discover AIMLE servers.
 If the requestor is authorized, the AIMLE server performs the discovery based on the discovery criteria in the request message.
 The server utilizes the provided criteria to filter and identify suitable AIMLE servers.
-If there are multiple AIMLE servers that fulfil the criteria, then the default AIMLE server selects the suitable servers, ensuring that the returned list is optimized for the requestor's needs, improving performance and reliability.
+If there are multiple AIMLE servers that fulfil the criteria, then the AIMLE server selects the suitable servers, ensuring that the returned list is optimized for the requestor's needs, improving performance and reliability.

-3. The default AIMLE servers send the list of the suitable AIMLE servers to the requestor.
+3. The AIMLE server sends the list of the suitable AIMLE servers to the requestor.
 The information is included in Table 7.26.1.3.2-1.
 The available list may have an availability duration, and the requestor can communicate with any AIMLE server based on availability duration information.
 This duration informs the requestor about the time frame within which the servers are guaranteed to be available, allowing for better planning and resource allocation.

 The discovery request needs to be initiated again by the AIMLE service consumer if the availability duration information is expired.
 This ensures that the information remains current and relevant, preventing issues related to outdated server availability.

-Editor’s Note: The relation with CAPIF discovery is FFS.
+NOTE: AIMLE server discovery is to identify another AIMLE server that can match the AIMLE service consumer requirements.
+CAPIF discovery procedure can be used for discovering the service APIs exposed by AIMLE server.